Fentanyl Detox Methods

-- Overall look of intoxication (slurred speech, staggering)
+- The overall look of intoxication (slurred speech, staggering)

 - Noticing certain periods where the individual seems sick (withdrawal)

 Because of the potency of fentanyl, the risk of overdose is much greater when compared to those of heroin, morphine, and other opiate medications.
-In 2021, we witnessed a spike in those overdoses that led to nearly 90,000 deaths.
+In 2021, we witnessed a spike in those, largely fentanyl overdoses, that led to nearly 90,000 deaths.

 Illegal manufacturers buy their own dyes and pill presses and create counterfeit pills.
 These pills have led to record numbers of overdoses in California as well.

 The most frightening part of this epidemic is the fact that drugs even stronger than fentanyl have been surfacing in isolated locations.
 Carfentanil, a synthetic opioid 100 times more potent than fentanyl, has been found in batches of narcotics seized across the United States.